What is naturopathy?

 How do I find the right practitioner?

-Like any professional - dentist, hairdresser, plumber or doctor, it’s important to know that your naturopath is qualified.
-The profession is strictly regulated and a naturopath must have graduated from an ‘accredited’ college to join a professional organization like the ATMS.
+Like any professional – dentist, hairdresser, plumber or doctor, it’s important to know that your naturopath is qualified.
+The profession is regulated and a naturopath must have graduated from an ‘accredited’ college to join a professional organization like the NHAA Naturopaths and Herbalists Association of Australia

 The sign of a good naturopath is that they are happy to work in with your doctor, physiotherapist or other health professional (and hopefully vice versa!).
 Naturopaths are trained to know interactions between natural medicines and prescription drugs, so it is important that all your health care practitioners know what medications you are on, natural or prescription.